nextbreakpoint/flink-k8s-toolbox/README.md

 - **AWAITING**

-  The task executed some operation and it is now awaiting for some results.
+  The task has executed some operations and it is now awaiting for a result.
 The task might check for results several times before succeeding or timing out and generating a failure.

 - **IDLE**

-  The task found the expected results and it is now completed.
+  The task has received the expected result and it is now completed.
 The task is idle but it keeps checking for new tasks to execute and it can eventually schedule a new task.

 - **FAILED**

-  The task didn't complete and some errors occurred.
-The cluster status is changed to FAILED and the DO_NOTHING task is scheduled for execution.
+  The task didn't received the expected result or some error occurred.
+The cluster status is changed to FAILED and the CLUSTER_HALTED task is scheduled for execution.

-The possible tasks which are executed to transition from one status to another are:
+All the possible tasks which the operator can execute to transition from one status to another are:

 - **INITIALISE CLUSTER**

-  Initialise primary resource and change cluster status to starting.
+  Initialise primary resource status and change cluster status to starting.

 - **CLUSTER RUNNING**

   Detect changes in the primary resource and restart cluster if needed.
-Change cluster status to FAILED if job stops running.
+Change cluster status to FAILED if the job stops running.
 Periodically triggers a new savepoint.

 - **CLUSTER HALTED**